-If you are familiar with Arizona then you know that north of Payson you trade cacti for pine trees, your zoos and gardens for actual wild things and your monstrous monsoons for captivatingly theatrical thunderstorms.
+If you are familiar with Arizona then you know that north of Payson you trade cacti for pine trees, city zoos and gardens for the true wilderness, and monstrous monsoons for captivatingly theatrical thunderstorms.
 We encountered these wonderful treasures in the woodsy wilderness of the Mogollon Rim Cabin loop trail.
 This is a 26 mile loop which is formed by following a handful of different trails.

-]This was all in the first day of 8.5 miles of hiking over mild ups and downs along a fairly active creek which trickled, pooled and played hide and seek at times.
-Though it was kinda flowing, our water filters felt the pressure of filtering water from a stream that was less than a foot deep in most areas.
+The first day on the Cabin Loop trail takes you over 8.5 miles of hiking mild ascents and descents along a fairly active creek which trickled, pooled and played hide and seek at times.
+Though the creek was flowing, it was less than a foot deep in most areas.
+Our water filters definitely felt the pressure of filtering water from a shallow stream.

-We were extremely lucky to go on a weekend with a forecast of a high of 80 with scattered thunderstorms throughout the day.
-We thought that it was a risk given the nature of lightning, but were rewarded for our bravery with moderate rain which brought that 80 degrees temp to what felt like a cool mid 70’s throughout the last couple of miles of hiking on the first day.
-Then came the hail just as we reached cabin number 4, however, we felt rewarded here as well since we gained shelter and friends in fellow backpackers as we united under the leaking tin roof of log cabin number 4.
+We were extremely lucky to have gone on a weekend with a forecast of a high of 80 with scattered thunderstorms throughout the day.
+Though this seemed risky given the nature of lightning, we were rewarded for our bravery with moderate rain.
+This brought that 80 degree temperature to what felt like a cool mid 70’s throughout the last couple of miles of hiking on the first day.
+Just as we reached Aspen Springs cabin, it began to hail.
+The timing was great since we gained shelter and friends in fellow backpackers as we united under Aspen Springs’ leaking tin roof.

 After the rain and hail stopped, we were able to set up our tents.
-We were also able to get a fire going by miraculously uncovering some precious dry wood, getting it to light (thanks, Rach), and using that fire to dry off other not so dry wood.
-We had a cozy fire and a cloudy sky for the night.
+We were also able to get a fire going by miraculously uncovering some precious dry wood.
+A cozy fire and a cloudy sky rounded out a spectacular night.

 The hike out continued the trend of the mild ups and downs through lush forestry and took us along dirt pebbled roads.
-For the final several miles we emerged along Rim Road which would take us back to cabin number 1 while giving us the scenic view of mountain ranges, valleys, and cliffs.
-It was hot and long, but we passed the time taking pics, singing songs and really taking in the beautiful scenery.
-The trip back totaled about 11 miles and we definitely felt it!
+The trail follows Rim Road for several miles as it loops back to General Springs cabin.
+The fact that you’re hiking on a rocky road is overshadowed by the scenic view of mountain ranges, valleys, and cliffs.
+The last leg was hot and long, but we passed the time taking pics, singing songs and taking in the beautiful scenery.
+Day 2 totaled about 11 miles and we definitely felt it!

 A few things to keep in mind

-This hike is advertised as moderate.
-I don’t know if it was the 40lbs on my back or the fact that it had been a few months since my last backpacking trip, but the small but consistent ups and downs were definitely felt!
+Next, this hike is advertised as moderate.
+It could have been the 40 lbs on my back, or the fact that it had been a few months since my last backpacking trip, but the small but consistent ups and downs were definitely noticeable!

-Also as mentioned above, the water sitch proved a bit concerning since there was a lot of sediment from grabbing the water from a not so deep barely trickling creek.
-Next time I would skim water off of the top rather than dipping my whole bag into the stream.
-And “redundancy is key” was again proven true since I forgot the hose to my water filter, and was able to use my boyfriend’s Grayl (thanks Dexter) until we figured out can be replaced with a Camelbak hose (thanks Rach).
-I feel like I am always humbled and learn something new with each trip.
-Water continues to be a main concern, which is known, however it isn’t driven home until you find yourself rationing!
+Finally, as mentioned above, the water situation proved a bit concerning since there was a lot of sediment from grabbing the water from a not so deep barely trickling creek.
+Be sure to skim water off of the top of the stream rather than diving deep.
+Also note that “redundancy is key” was again proven true since my friend forgot the hose to her water filter.
+Thankfully, we and was able to use another person’s filter.